After child dies, US regulator warns about Peloton treadmill - WTMJ

 The commission posted a video on its YouTube page of a child being pulled under the treadmill.

-Of the 39 incidents, 23 involved children, according to New York-based Pelotron Interactive Inc.; 15 included objects like medicine balls, and one included a pet, it said.
+Of the 39 incidents, 23 involved children, according to New York-based Peloton Interactive Inc.; 15 included objects like medicine balls, and one included a pet, it said.

 Peloton said in a news release that the warning from the safety commission was “inaccurate and misleading.”
 It said there’s no reason to stop using the treadmill as long as children and pets are kept away from it at all times, it is turned off when not in use, and a safety key is removed.